-- 3.11 As mentioned in paragraph 3.2, ideally all functional areas of the renal unit should be located together.
+- 3.11 As mentioned under 'Location' above, ideally all functional areas of the renal unit should be located together.
 But this guidance recognises that this may not be feasible for a variety of local reasons, and therefore recommends that the priority for adjacencies be arrived at through consultation among all parties, including patients, and that the conclusions of these consultations be included in the written design brief. - 3.12 The unit should be attractively and sensitively designed.
-It is recommended that patients be consulted about the design, and that any agreed suggestions be included in the written design brief (see also paragraphs 3.40-3.45).
+It is recommended that patients be consulted about the design, and that any agreed suggestions be included in the written design brief (see also para 3.39 'Information technology' and 'Activity DataBase (ADB)'.